Marcell Ozuna Preview, Player Props: Braves vs. Cubs

 - The 8.6 strikeouts per nine innings put together by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs have a 4.14 team ERA that ranks 15th among all MLB pitching staffs.
+- The Cubs' 4.15 team ERA ranks 15th among all league pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (171 total, 1.1 per game).
+- Cubs pitchers combine to give up the sixth-fewest home runs in baseball (173 total, 1.1 per game).

-- The left-hander's most recent time out came on Wednesday against the Pittsburgh Pirates, when he tossed three innings, surrendering six earned runs while allowing eight hits.
+- His last appearance came on Friday against the Colorado Rockies, when the righty went six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.